 Bio (Slow) sand filters are used in water purification for treating raw water to produce a potable product.
 They are typically 1 to 2 meters deep, can be rectangular or cylindrical in cross-section, and are used primarily to treat surface water.
 The filter can

-be produced anywhere in the world using readily available local materials such as concrete container, layers of sand, and gravel (to eliminate sediments, pathogens, and other impurities from the water).
+be produced anywhere in the world using readily available local materials such as concrete containers, layers of sand, and gravel (to eliminate sediments, pathogens, and other impurities from the water).
 Slow sand filters have a number of unique qualities:

 Unlike other filtration methods, slow sand filters use biological processes to clean the water and are non-pressurized systems.
 Slow sand filters do not require chemicals or electricity to operate.
 When water is poured into the top of the filter, the organic material it is carrying is trapped at the surface of the fine sand, forming a biological layer or ‘schmutzdecke’.
 Over a period of one to three weeks, micro-organisms colonize the schmutzdecke, where organic food and oxygen derived from the water abounds and consumes bacteria and other pathogens found in the water.